Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/private-endpoints-unmanaged-dns-records/README.md

 <!-- BEGIN_TF_DOCS -->
-# Private endpoint with managed dns records example
+# Private endpoint with unmanaged dns records example

 This example deploys the module with public network access restricted and multiple private endpoint combinations.
-It also configures the auto management of dns records
+It doesn't configure the auto management of dns records

 ```hcl
 terraform {